-This Unit fosters scholarship and scholarly exchanges which analyze, criticize, and interpret the thought or impact of Paul Tillich (1886–1965) and that use his thought — or use revisions of or reactions against his thought — to deal with contemporary issues in theology, religion, ethics, or the political, social, psychotherapeutic, scientific, or artistic spheres of human culture.
+This Unit fosters scholarship and scholarly exchanges which analyze, criticize, and interpret the thought and impact of Paul Tillich (1886–1965), engaging his thought — including revisions of and reactions against his thought — to deal with contemporary issues in theology, religion, and ethics, or the political, social, psychotherapeutic, scientific, and/or artistic spheres of human culture.
 We cooperate with the North American Paul Tillich Society (a Related Scholarly Organization of the AAR), which is linked with the German, French, and other Tillich societies.
-Papers at our sessions are published in the Society’s quarterly Bulletin without prejudice to their concurrent publication.
+Papers at our sessions may be published in the Society’s quarterly Bulletin without prejudice to their concurrent publication.

 You are here

 Tillich: Issues in Theology, Religion, and Culture Unit